levii-pires/bunsai/README.md

 // optional
 export function invalidate(data: ModuleData) {
   /**
-   * Returning true will invalidate the cached result, deleting it from the disk and running the handler again.
+   * Returning true will invalidate the cached result, deleting it from the disk and rerunning the handler.
    *
    * If this method is not implemented, the ModuleLoader will always run the handler.
    *
-   * **NOTE:** caching is ignored if dev is true.
+   * **NOTE:** caching is ignored if dev mode is enabled.
    */
 }